By: Vanessa M.

 Tell customers how they can get in touch with you.

-• Include your business phone number (Label 1),
+Include your business phone number (Fig 13: Label 1),

-• If you don't need a website you can opt out completely (Label 3).
+If you don't need a website you can opt-out completely (Fig 13: Label 3).

 PS: These details will be displayed on your public listing so ensure you’re putting a valid business number prospective customers can reach you on.